 Ophthalmologist Career and Salary Information

-Ophthalmologists, counted along with all other physicians and surgeons, can expect to see the number of jobs in the field increase 14% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS); this is a rate that's seven percentage points higher than the average for all occupations.
+Ophthalmologists, counted along with all other physicians and surgeons, can expect to see the number of jobs in the field increase as fast as the national average through 2028, according to the U.S. Bureau of Labor Statistics (BLS); this is a rate that's seven percentage points higher than the average for all occupations.
 In general, the BLS reported that doctors who want to care for aging populations and in rural or low-income areas are expected to have better career opportunities.
-According to Salary.com the median salary for ophthalmologists as of October 2016 is $271,536.
+According to Salary.com, in 2019 ophthalmologists salary ranges from $244,415 to $332,617.

 Optometrists are the primary doctors for eye care.
 They test for vision problems such as astigmatism and color-blindness, in addition to diagnosing and treating eye conditions such as glaucoma and cataracts.
 Optometrists prescribe corrective lenses and other vision aids, medications and vision therapies.
 When necessary, optometrists refer patients to specialists.
 Some optometrists provide pre- or post-operative care to patients who've had eye surgery.

 Optometrists may opt to work in general optometry or specialize in a field like vision therapy, contact lenses or pediatrics.
 Some have private or group practices, and others work in hospitals, community health centers and government services.

 Optometrists must earn a Doctor of Optometry.
 Most students first earn a bachelor's degree, although this isn't required by all optometry schools.
 However, the BLS notes that an undergraduate science program can equip students with a strong foundation before entering a 4-year optometry school.